Tell your insurance company to provide coverage that works.

-*While insurance companies offering #Coverage2Control include insulin on their preventive medicine list, insurers can take at least two additional steps to help keep out-of-pocket costs for insulin even more predictable and reasonable.
+While insurance companies offering #Coverage2Control include insulin on their preventive medicine list, insurers can take at least three additional steps to help keep out-of-pocket costs for insulin even more predictable and reasonable.
 These include:

-- Moving insulin and diabetes management tools to tier 1 or tier 2 benefit levels
+- Moving insulin and diabetes management tools to tier 1 or tier 2 benefit levels.

-- Providing cost-sharing for insulin and diabetes management tools as fixed dollar “co-payments” rather than a percentage “co-insurance.”
+- Providing cost-sharing for insulin and diabetes management tools as fixed dollar “co-payments” rather than a percentage “co-insurance.””

 **Emblem considers upgrades to the 670G artificial pancreas system on a case-by-case basis.